atomist-skills/lein-m2-deploy-skill/README.md

 -   a configurable set of GitHub CheckRuns has passed (configurable on the Skill config page)
 -   the root of the Repository contains a project.clj file
+-   GitHub has marked this Repo as containing `Clojure` code
 -   the Repository does not contain a Dockerfile, or a docker/Dockerfile

 Upon detection, deploy the clojure library to a m2 repo, such as